Logging Amazon Lambda API calls using Amazon CloudTrail - Amazon Lambda

 Using CloudTrail to troubleshoot disabled Lambda event sources

 When you change the state of an event source mapping using the UpdateEventSourceMapping API action, the API call is logged as a management event in CloudTrail.
-Event source mappings can can also transition directly to the Disabled state due to errors.
+Event source mappings can also transition directly to the Disabled state due to errors.

 For the following services, Lambda publishes the LambdaESMDisabled data event to CloudTrail when your event source transitions to the Disabled state: